f-fathurrahman/PWDFT.jl/docs/ImplementationNotes.md

 ## About Julia programming language

-Even though Julia is a dynamic language, I tried to always use type annotations whenever possible.
+Even though it is not strictly required, I tried to always use type annotations.

 ## Atoms